unimib-datAI/Semtui-python/README.md

 ## **Extending SEMTUI**

-**SEMTUI** is designed to be modular and extensible.
+**SemT-py** is designed to be modular and extensible.
 You can add custom functionalities by writing extensions.

 ---

 ## **Example Notebooks**

-To help you get started, **SEMTUI** comes with example Jupyter notebooks that showcase its functionalities.
+To help you get started, **SemT-py** comes with example Jupyter notebooks that showcase its functionalities.
 Open and run these notebooks to see how to implement various tasks such as data loading, enrichment, reconciliation, and evaluation.

 ```bash
 jupyter sample Notebooks/sample_notebook.ipynb